 013002 Designing Learning for a Digital Generation

 These subjects provide an opportunity for prospective teachers to reflect on their beliefs about the nature of learning and their own notions of teaching.
 Experiences in these subjects are designed to help students to further develop these views and understand the role of digital technologies in enhancing pedagogy.
 Student teachers enrolled in these subjects arrive with a wide range of experiences with technology and come with a variety of perceptions of how ICTs can be used in education.
-In these subjects, they further develop their understandings of potential approaches to using new learning technologies supported by a range of physical and virtual learning environments.
+These subjects further develop their understandings of potential approaches to using new learning technologies supported by a range of physical and virtual learning spaces.
 In a dynamic field that changes rapidly each year, these subjects provide career-long professional learning strategies for teachers to keep up to date with emerging digital pedagogies.

 Other teaching activities include research supervision and assessment of Doctoral, Masters and BABEd (Honours) theses and tertiary supervision of practicum students.